STAIRlab/sees/docs/contrib/modeling/element/48-Bbar Plane Strain Quadrilateral Element.md

-# Bbar Plane Strain Quadrilateral Element
+# Bbar Plane Strain Quadrilateral

 <p>This command is used to construct a four-node quadrilateral element
 object, which uses a bilinear isoparametric formulation along with a